Our Website Uses Cookies In Order To Work Correctly And To Improve Your Browsing Experience. By Browsing This Website, You Agree To Our Cookie Policy.

 Open Icon Close Icon

-Antónia lovingly expanded the original chapel, which was small and simple, to create the ornate structure which still stands today.
+Dona Antónia was devoted to expanding the original chapel, which was small and simple, and created the ornate building that still stands today.
 In part, this was a favour to the local parish priest, whom she appointed as the administrator of Vesúvio.
-The Padre Vilarinho da Castanheira, could therefore use the chapel to serve the local community.
-The key to the main door is the largest and most ornate you will probably ever see.
-It takes two hands just to hold it.
+The Padre Vilarinho da Castanheira could, therefore, use the chapel to serve the local community.
+The key to the main door is incredibly ornate and very large - you need two hands just to hold it.

 The Schoolyard